open/close all folders

 - The original series had Yuuno supporting Nanoha's firepower with shields, healing, and binding spells.
 Fate's Arf would be this but she also packed quite a bit of a punch.

-- In A's, Shamal (and, to a lesser degree, Zafira) was this to the Wolkenritter, while Yuuno reprised his role for Team Nanoha.
+- In A's, Shamal (and, to a lesser degree, Zafira with his defensive spells) handled healing, recovery and transportation for the Wolkenritter, while Yuuno reprized his role for Team Nanoha.

-- In StrikerS, this was the official duty of Caro for Lightning Team.
+- In StrikerS, this was the official duty of Caro for Lightning Team, thanks to her specialization in augmentation and summoning magic.
 Ditto Teana for the StarS team, though she was mainly "shoot anyone who tries to flank the fighters" kind of support.
-Also, at least one third of the Numbers were supporting types (especially Otto).
+Also, at least one third of the Numbers were supporting types (especially Otto with her stealth, anti-materiel, and restraining powers).

 - Borderline example: Sailor Mercury in the first season of Sailor Moon.
 Her "bubble spray" attack was used to stun and disorient enemies, and her only other power was an Everything Sensor visor.
 She finally got some offensive attacks in the later seasons.
 She has attacks, but they are entirely non lethal, compared to her teammates'.